aws/aws-toolkit-vscode/docs/debugging-dotnet-lambda-functions.md

 4. Open a terminal in the folder containing `template.yaml` and set up the debugger by running the following commands:

-    * Replace `path/to/project` with the relative path to the directory containing the `.csproj` project that you want to debug.
-    * Replace `/absolute/path/to/project` with the absolute path to the directory containing the `csproj` project that you want to debug.
+    * replace `<CODE_URI>` with the *absolute* path matching the `CodeUri` property from `template.yaml` for the resource that you wish to debug.
-    * Replace `dotnetcore2.0` with the framework identifier for the runtime that you are targetting.
+    * Replace `dotnetcore2.1` with the framework identifier for the runtime that you are targetting.

     ```bash
-    mkdir path/to/project/.vsdbg
+    mkdir <CODE_URI>/.vsdbg
-    docker run --rm --mount type=bind,src=/absolute/path/to/project/.vsdbg,dst=/vsdbg --entrypoint bash lambci/lambda:dotnetcore2.0 -c "curl -sSL https://aka.ms/getvsdbgsh | bash /dev/stdin -v latest -l /vsdbg"
+    docker run --rm --mount type=bind,src=<CODE_URI>/.vsdbg,dst=/vsdbg --entrypoint bash lambci/lambda:dotnetcore2.1 -c "curl -sSL https://aka.ms/getvsdbgsh | bash /dev/stdin -v latest -l /vsdbg"
     ```

 ## Configure your debugger

 1. Open `<workspace folder root>/.vscode/launch.json` (create a new file if it does not already exist), and add the following contents:

-    * Due to a bug in how Visual Studio Code handles path mappings, Windows users must replace `${workspaceFolder}` with the absolute path to the folder containing `template.yaml`.
     * If desired, replace `5679` with the port that you wish to use for debugging.

     ```jsonc